hudmarc/FFO-FishNet-Floating-Origin/README.md

 # FishNet Floating Origin
  Floating Origin for FishNet.
-Tested with 2.5.4, 2.5.10 and 2.6.3.
-Should work with everything inbetween as well.
+Tested with FN versions 2.5.4, 2.5.10 and 2.6.3.
+Should work with everything in between as well.
 # Installation
 Click "Add package from git URL..." in the UPM and paste in https://github.com/hudmarc/FFO-FishNet-Floating-Origin.git
 # How to Use